mpeeples2008/ArchNetSci/_book/index.md

 #> [1] 1 2 4
 ```

-If you want to call a specific element of the list you use double square brackets `[[]]` along with the numeric designation in the middle:
+If you want to call a specific element of the list you use double square brackets `[[]]` along with the numeric index in the middle:

 ```r